forty8bits/dcu-timetable/README.md

 online version through your phones built-in browser, future improvements will
 include:

-+ Storage of your timetable locally, allowing access when no network is available and also saving battery.
++ Parsing and storage of the timetable locally on your phone, to save you both network usage and battery drain.
-+ Parsing of the timetable data for much improved display on your mobile device.
++ Lots of UI improvements, made possible by the above when implemented (it's in the works).

 Any suggestions for features are welcome!